stylesuxx/v3xctrl/docs/Client.md

 ### rc-service-manager (enabled by default)
 This service starts services on startup according to the configuration.

-### rc-transmit-camera
+### rc-video
-This service is responsible for sending the camera feed to the server.
+This service is responsible for sending the video feed to the server.
 It is not running by default and needs to be enabled in the config first.

 > This service does not need to be enabled.
 It is started by the `rc-service-manager` service if enabled in the config